-

 This is obtained from the definition of conditional probability:

-hvhniubjhdwe Question :class: question-octagon-fill Are $x$ and $y$ in the example above independent ?
+Are and in the example above independent?